Gulf of Bothnia: History

+The gulf was not known by ancient and medieval geographers and as late as in 1427 not indicated by the Danish cartographer Claudius Clavus, not even in the map of Hartmann Schedel, printed in 1493.
+The first map in which the gulf has been delineated, although without name, is that of Nicolaus Germanus from the year 1482.

 Economy

 The land surrounding the Gulf of Bothnia is heavily forested.
 Trees are logged, then transported to the coast for milling.
 The gulf is also important for oil transport to the coastal cities and ore transport to steel mills, for instance in Raahe.

 In terms of tonnage in international traffic, the largest ports on the Finnish side are Rauma, Kokkola and Tornio.
 The main ports of the Swedish side are in Luleå, Skellefteå, Umeå, Sundsvall, Gävle and Hargshamn.
 In Luleå, iron ore pellets are exported and coal is imported.
 Gävle is Sweden's third-largest container port.
 It also ships forest products and oil.
+The only regular cruiseferry route across the Gulf of Bothnia is the Wasaline service between Umeå and Vaasa.

 In port operations in the Gulf of Bothnia, icebreaker assistance can be required for an ice season that averages as long as six months; whereas in the Gulf of Finland, the icebreaking season averages only three months.

 There is some fishery, mainly Baltic herring, for domestic needs.
 A persistent problem has been pollution, because the sea is enclosed by a large drainage basin and is poorly connected to fresher waters from the Atlantic.
 Mercury and PCB levels have been relatively high, although the Finnish Food Safety Authority considers the herring edible.
 Although the levels exceed the limits, the fatty acids have health benefits that offset this risk.